Philippine Revolution

-On April 21, 1898, after the sinking of the USS Maine in Havana Harbor and prior to its declaration of war on April 25, the United States launched a naval blockade of the Spanish colonial island of Cuba, off its southern coast of the peninsula of Florida.
-This was the first military action of the Spanish–American War of 1898.
-On May 1, the U.S. Navy's Asiatic Squadron, under Commodore George Dewey, decisively defeated the Spanish Navy in the Battle of Manila Bay, effectively seizing control of Manila.
+On April 21, 1898, after the sinking of the USS Maine in Havana Harbor, the United States declared war against the Spanish Empire, starting the Spanish-American War.
+On May 1, the U.S. Navy's Asiatic Squadron, under George Dewey, decisively defeated the Spanish Navy in the Battle of Manila Bay, effectively seizing control of the area surrounding Manila.
 On May 19, Aguinaldo, unofficially allied with the United States, returned to the Philippines and resumed attacks against the Spaniards.
-By June, the rebels had gained control of nearly all of the Philippines, with the exception of Manila.
-On June 12, Aguinaldo issued the Philippine Declaration of Independence.
+By June, the rebels had gained control of nearly the entirety of the countryside, while the cities remained under Spanish control.
+On June 12, Aguinaldo issued the Philippine Declaration of Independence in Kawit.
 Although this signified the end date of the revolution, neither Spain nor the United States recognized Philippine independence.

-The Spanish rule of the Philippines officially ended with the Treaty of Paris of 1898, which also ended the Spanish–American War.
-In the treaty, Spain ceded control of the Philippines and other territories to the United States.
-There was an uneasy peace around Manila, with the American forces controlling the city and the weaker Philippines forces surrounding them.
+The Treaty of Paris was signed between Spain and the United States, formally ending Spanish rule to the islands and the Spanish-American war.
+Despite attempts by the Filipino government, there were no Filipinos in the treaty.

-On February 4, 1899, in the Battle of Manila, fighting broke out between the Filipino and American forces, beginning the Philippine–American War.
-Aguinaldo immediately ordered "that peace and friendly relations with the Americans be broken and that the latter be treated as enemies".
-In June 1899, the nascent First Philippine Republic formally declared war against the United States, in which the Americans prevailed.

-The Philippines would not become an internationally recognized independent state until 1946.
+On February 4, 1899, fighting broke out between the Filipino and American forces, beginning the Philippine–American War.
+Aguinaldo immediately declared war, ordering "that peace and friendly relations with the Americans be broken and that the latter be treated as enemies".
+In June 1899, the First Philippine Republic formally declared war against the United States, which ended with the Philippine Organic Act in July 1902.
+As a result, the islands become an unincorporated territory of the United States.
+A commonwealth government was formed in 1935, with Manuel L. Quezon, Aguinaldo's aide-de-camp during the revolution, assuming the presidency.
+The Philippines was intended to become independent after a ten-year commonwealth period but was cut short in the advent of the Second World War in the Pacific.
+The country finally became fully independent on July 4, 1946, 50 years after the start of the revolution.